Kima | ‘Fin-To-Gill’ Dining in Marylebone

 And the good news is that there are already a handful of flag-bearers demonstrating that eating sustainably can also mean eating very, very well.
 It started with the pioneering ‘nose-to-tail’ revival led by Trevor Gulliver and Fergus Henderson at St John, and now Andreas Labridis and Nikos Roussos are hoping to do the same for seafood at Kima.

-They’re the people behind both INO Gastrobar and the beloved OPSO in Marylebone – and in fact you’ll find Kima right opposite the latter.
-It’s an exceptionally intimate space, with room for just a few diners, yet the deep blue banquettes and whitewashed walls are almost enough to persuade you that you’re in a sun-drenched Greek taverna (helped along by a soundtrack of breezy Balearic beats).
+You’ll find it opposite its older sibling OPSO in Marylebone, taking residence in an exceptionally intimate space with room for just a few diners.
+It’s refined, but the deep blue banquettes and whitewashed walls are almost enough to persuade you that you’re in a sun-drenched Greek taverna (helped along by a soundtrack of breezy Balearic beats).

-The first thing you’ll see when you enter, however, is the raw bar showcasing the pick of the day’s swimmers, and a couple of dry-ageing cabinets whose hefty blocks of Himalayan salt are serving to dehydrate (and slowly intensify the flavour of) the enormous hunks of fish resting inside.
+The first thing you’ll see when you enter, however, is the raw bar showcasing the pick of the day’s swimmers, as well as their fresh pearl factories – they’re currently serving up Carlingford oysters, which come served with either unripe vinegar & red onion, or a fennel salsa.
+After that you’ll come face-to-face with their dry-ageing cabinets, whose hefty blocks of Himalayan salt are serving to dehydrate (and slowly intensify the flavour of) the enormous hunks of fish resting inside.
 These hunks are carefully butchered cuts that make the most of the whole fish, from what the Kima team are calling the ‘shank’ (the meaty part of the fish that tapers towards the tail) to the ‘collar’ – via huge racks of tuna ribs which can be sliced just like steak.

 To accompany your feast, you can take your pick from the varied Greek wine list, the selection of sake, or even one of the signature cocktails – the Feta Sour is made with traditional Greek drinks like ouzo and mastiha infused with feta for two days, then clarified.
 And you’ll also want to save a sliver of space for the ’75 Dots Seaweed Mille Feuille’ – a dessert-slash-sculpture where sheets of nori seaweed, rather than pastry, are sandwiched together by as many dots of coffee cream & amaretto jelly.